-    - Colonel Ojogbane Adegbe, a former Aide-de-Camp (ADC) to ex-President Goodluck Jonathan, arrested Feb.
-2016 by the EFCC.
-One of 12 senior officers, including 3 serving Major Generals, and one retired, 3 Brigadier Generals, 4 Colonels and 1 Lieutenant Colonel.
+- Colonel Ojogbane Adegbe, a former aide-de-camp to ex-President Goodluck Jonathan, arrested February 2016 by the EFCC.
+One of twelve senior officers, including three serving and one retired major generals, three brigadier generals, four colonels and one lieutenant colonel.

-- Haliru Bello, former Chairman of PDP, on trial April 2016 for receiving 300m naira into accounts of his companies.
+- Haliru Bello, former Chairman of the PDP, on trial since April 2016 for receiving NGN 300 million into accounts of his companies.

-- Waripamowei Dudafa, former special advisor to Goodluck Jonathan, arrested April 2016, accused of sharing in 10b naira taken from office of NSA and given to PDP candidates.
+- Waripamowei Dudafa, former special advisor to Goodluck Jonathan, arrested April 2016, accused of sharing in NGN 10 billion taken from the office of the NSA and given to PDP candidates.

-- Patrick Ziadeke Akpobolokemi, former DG of Nigerian Maritime Administration and Safety Agency (NIMASA), along with 5 others, standing trial accused of stealing 2.6b naira from NIMASA.3
+- Patrick Ziadeke Akpobolokemi, former director general of Nigerian Maritime Administration and Safety Agency (NIMASA), along with five others, standing trial accused of stealing NGN 2.6 billion from NIMASA.

-- Bala James Ngillari, former Governor of Adamawa state, questioned by EFCC for receiving 450m naira from Armsgate.3
+- Bala James Ngillari, former governor of Adamawa state, questioned by EFCC for receiving NGN 450 million from Armsgate.

-- Alhaji Aminu Babakusa, former Executive Director at the Nigerian National Petroleum Corporation, allegedly received 2.2 billion naira, which he claimed he ‘shared out as instructed’.3
+- Alhaji Aminu Babakusa, former Executive Director at the Nigerian National Petroleum Corporation, allegedly received NGN 2.2 billion which he claimed he “shared out as instructed.”

-- Further names of military officers announced by Presidential spokesman in July 2017, as under investigation:
+- Further names of military officers announced by a presidential spokesman in July 2017 as under investigation: